Small Hythe: History

 Small Hythe appears as "Smalide" in the legal dispute about land in Tenterden and Small Hythe in 1460, and as "Smallitt" in the eighteenth century.

 Notable residents

+Robert Brigandyne (or Brickenden), Keeper of the King's Ships to both Henry VII and Henry VIII, was the supervisor of the construction of Mary Rose, Peter Pomegranate and Great Harry.
+He lived and worked at the Priest's House, Small Hythe.

 Actress Ellen Terry lived at Smallhythe Place between 1899 and her death in 1928.
 It is now managed by the National Trust and houses her collection of theatrical memorabilia and a small theatre.